 - An academic essay and a personal statement must be submitted.

-- 2013 Academic essay topic: Briefly describe an important issues in your field of interest or a current problem facing South Africa.
+- 2014 Academic essay topic: Briefly describe an important issue relevant to your field of interest and South Africa, where possible.
 Propose a theoretical framework or strategy to address this issue.
-Applicants seeking admission into the Special Student Program should use this academic essay to describe their research and attach a description of their relevant coursework.
+Applicants seeking admission into the Special Student or Visiting Fellow GSAS Programs should use this academic essay to describe their research and attach a description of their relevant coursework.
 Minimum 500 words, Maximum 1000 words.

 - The Academic Essay and the Personal Statement should be typed in a standard font and font size (10 to 12 point).
 Essays should also be double-spaced.